-If you query an unhelpful treatment plan, doctors shrug their shoulders and say they don’t make the rules.
-They make me feel like screaming.
+Query an unhelpful treatment plan, doctors shrug their shoulders and say they don’t make the rules.
+This makes me feel like screaming.
 What’s to stop them changing rules then?
-But it’s all part of today’s culture that thinks more of ‘Team Players’ than the old-fashioned doctor or nurse, prepared to fight on behalf of a patient for more appropriate care,..
+But it’s all part of today’s culture that thinks more of ‘Team Players’ than old-fashioned doctors or nurses, prepared to fight on our behalf for appropriate care,..

-- Why aren’t patients supported to challenge something that doesn’t work?
+- Why aren’t patients supported to challenge if something doesn’t work?

 What DO they make?
 The tea?
-This takes us to the very heart of culture in the NHS;
+This takes us to the very heart of NHS culture: